Have any questions? Interested in finding out more?

 Wierheadshot1.jpg

 As a composer and arranger, Alex has written percussion solo and ensemble works for a variety of percussion instruments.
-His original composition for steel pan ensemble, Intown, won third prize in the James P. and Shirley J. O'Brien Endowment Composition Competition in 2014.
+His original composition for steel pan ensemble, Intown, won third prize in the James P. and Shirley J. O’Brien Endowment Composition Competition in 2014.
 His most recent work is centered on the utilization of live electronics with percussion instruments.
-Several of his works are published and available through Elision Publications.

 Follow Me!